 Those who live in colder, drier climates appear to be more likely to develop eczema.
 This is because the dry air takes moisture from the skin, leaving the skin with small cracks that make it more sensitive to the environment.

 Since scientists are not yet sure why some people develop eczema, there is no known way to prevent it.
 Hereditary factors that seem to raise the risk for eczema are beyond anyone’s control.

 Factors that may reduce the risk for developing eczema include:

 Stress is not believed to cause eczema.
 However, the chemicals the body produces in response to stress can also worsen symptoms of eczema.
-Stress is a trigger for eczema flares in some people.
+For some people, stress is a trigger for eczema flares.